MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 # This should indicate the extension is Running: True
 Get-VMSwitchExtension  -VMSwitchName <vSwitch Name> -Name "Microsoft Azure VFP Switch Extension"
 ```
--- KALLIE TODO --

-## Tips & Insights
+# Tips & Insights
 Here's a list of handy tips and insights, inspired by common questions on Windows container networking that we hear from the community...

-### Moby Linux VMs use DockerNAT switch with Docker for Windows (a product of [Docker CE](https://www.docker.com/community-edition)) instead of HNS internal vSwitch
+## Moby Linux VMs use DockerNAT switch with Docker for Windows (a product of [Docker CE](https://www.docker.com/community-edition)) instead of HNS internal vSwitch
 Docker for Windows (the Windows driver for the Docker CE engine) on Windows 10 will use an Internal vSwitch named 'DockerNAT' to connect Moby Linux VMs to the container host.
 Developers using Moby Linux VMs on Windows should be aware that their hosts are using the DockerNAT vSwitch rather than the vSwitch that is created by the HNS service (which is the default switch used for Windows containers).

-### To use DHCP for IP assignment on a virtual container host enable MACAddressSpoofing
+## To use DHCP for IP assignment on a virtual container host enable MACAddressSpoofing
 If the container host is virtualized, and you wish to use DHCP for IP assignment, you must enable MACAddressSpoofing on the virtual machine's network adapter.
 Otherwise, the Hyper-V host will block network traffic from the containers in the VM with multiple MAC addresses.
 You can enable MACAddressSpoofing with this PowerShell command:
 ```none
 PS C:\> Get-VMNetworkAdapter -VMName ContainerHostVM | Set-VMNetworkAdapter -MacAddressSpoofing On
 ```
-### Creating multiple transparent networks on a single container host
+## Creating multiple transparent networks on a single container host
 If you wish to create more than one transparent network you must specify to which (virtual) network adapter the external Hyper-V Virtual Switch should bind.
 To specify the interface for a network, use the following syntax:

---- @Jason: Is this syntax right?
 ```
 # General syntax:
 C:\> docker network create -d transparent -o com.docker.network.windowsshim.interface=<INTERFACE NAME> <NETWORK NAME>